Room Layouts: How to Make the Most of Your SpaceSeptember 20, 2017

 Consider the flow of traffic.
 How often will people be moving through the room?
 Where do they enter/exit?
 Take your doors and windows into account, and set your furniture accordingly.
 Make sure you and your guests can move across the room without barriers.

 Pushing all of your furniture against the wall creates a lot of central emptiness.
 This works well in a playroom or another room where you need a lot of open space in the middle.
 However, it can make the room look very barren.
 By allowing for floating furniture, that which is not pushed up against a wall and is positioned around a focal point, you can create a more dynamic and interesting space.

-It can be a daunting task to plan a room layout, especially if you’re dealing with very little or a lot of space.
+It can be a daunting task to plan the room layouts in your custom home, especially if you’re dealing with very little or a lot of space.
 With patience, and the proper eye, you will find many ways to make the most of your space.